Turkey could impose stay-at-home order if coronavirus outbreak worsens

 Separately on Thursday, the government decreed that companies now need permission from authorities to export medical tools used for respiratory support, given rising domestic demand.

-The rule covers the export ventilators and related gear, oxygen concentrators, intubation tubes and intensive care monitors, and other medical equipment.
+The rule covers the export of ventilators and related gear, oxygen concentrators, intubation tubes and intensive care monitors, and other medical equipment.
 Ankara previously said it would stop exporting locally made face masks.

 Turkey’s Higher Education Council said there would be no face-to-face classes in the spring term, distance learning would continue and university exams would be postponed to July 25-26.

-Separately the central government said all municipality meetings in April, May and June, should be postponed except under extraordinary circumstances.
+The central bank said it was monitoring the economic impact of the outbreak and would deploy all policy tools resolutely to ensure the smooth functioning of financial markets.

+And the Turkish banking watchdog has decided to provide flexibility for banks’ liquidity ratio requirements until Dec.
+31 due to the outbreak, it said.

-Additional reporting by Ali Kucukgocmen and Tuvan Gumrukcu; Editing by Jonathan Spicer and Pravin Char
+Additional reporting by Ali Kucukgocmen, Ezgi Erkoyun and Tuvan Gumrukcu; Editing by Jonathan Spicer, Pravin Char and Alex Richardson